tf3193/Multi-Cloud-application/README.md

 `docker run -p <port>:<port> tagname`

 ## Accessing the application running on AWS
-Simply navigate to where the app is running on AWS at the following link 3.16.48.2:5000 NOTE: This will be taken down by the end of 2019.
+Simply navigate to where the app is running on AWS at the following address 3.16.48.2:5000

+NOTE: This will be taken down by the end of 2019.

 # Architecture
 There are three key components of this app detailed in the architecture diagram below.